Multilingual Political Views of Large Language Models: Identification and Steering

 \section{Limitations}

 Our study presents several limitations.
-Certain models (e.g., \texttt{LLaMA-3.1}) refuse to answer some portions of questions despite forced choice constraints, limiting result completeness.
+Certain models (e.g., \texttt{LLaMA-3.1}) refuse to answer some portions of questions despite forced-choice constraints, limiting result completeness.
 We force responses rather than using free-text evaluation, which may not capture natural model behavior.
 Our intervention experiments use limited hyperparameter exploration and focus only on \texttt{LLaMA-3.1-8B}, restricting generalizability across architectures.
 The Political Compass Test, while widely adopted, represents a Western-centric framework that may inadequately capture political orientations across diverse cultural contexts.
 We evaluate only instruction-tuned models, which undergo extensive alignment that may mask underlying base model biases.
 The intervention methodology employs a single steering technique with probes trained only on English-language data.
+Additionally, while we intervene on attention heads in this study, interventions could also be applied to other model components, such as MLP outputs or post-residual activations, which may be more effective and warrant further investigation.
 Finally, models were trained on data with different temporal cutoffs, making direct comparisons potentially confounded by evolving political discourse.